luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

 ### Milestone 5.3: Coordinator Group Chat Setup

-**Goal:** Create and manage coordinator group chat for each organization, automatically created for new and existing organizations.
+**Goal:** Create and manage coordinator group chat for each organization, automatically created for new organizations.

 **Tasks:**